pjones/nix-hs/README.md

     require any system libraries or the nix store.

-  * Create an interactive development environment [without adding nix-hs](#interactive-environments-without-nix-hs) as a dependency of your project.
+  * Create an interactive development environment [without adding nix-hs](#interactive-environments-without-nix-hs) as a project dependency.

   * Fetch pre-built tools from [the binary cache](#using-the-binary-cache).